“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 Just picture attempting to successfully juggle many medications, from a variety of doctors, taken at multiple times each day, with varied and perhaps even conflicting recommendations.
 Welcome to the day to day routine of numerous seniors, 36% of whom take as many as five or more prescription medicines simultaneously.

 Medication mismanagement for older adults is naturally prevalent and can be responsible for frightening outcomes.
 Implementing a recurring medication inventory can help ensure older adults stay safe and compliant with doctors’ prescribed medicine regimens.
-These tips, thanks to the in home care Plymouth team at Live Free Home Health Care, are an excellent starting point:
+These tips, thanks to the Franklin senior care team at Live Free Home Health Care, are an excellent starting point:

 - Store prescriptions within one secure, central location.
 Collect all medications the senior takes on an everyday basis, both OTC and doctor prescribed, and put together in a durable bin.
 Generally, the bathroom medicine cabinet is not a great storage area, given that the humidity and warmth could affect specific prescriptions.
 If a particular medicine has to be refrigerated, keep an empty bottle as a placeholder into the bin to function as a reminder.
 Store the bin in a cool, dry location, safely beyond the reach of little children and pets.